 The Labour Movement for Europe is the pro-European “Socialist Society” affiliated to the Labour Party.
 Our aim is to deepen the understanding of the European Union and its potential throughout the wider Labour movement and the people of the United Kingdom.
 It is the home of the pro-Europeans in the Labour and trade union movement.

-The LME campaigns with other organisations in the Labour movement for the UK to keep open the option of remaining full members of the EU, exercising influence in accordance with our progressive values.
+LME campaigns with other organisations in the Labour movement for the UK to choose to remain a full member of the EU, exercising influence in accordance with our Labour values.